ColorlessCoder/Organizer/README.md

 # Organizer (Pre-Alpha)

 An android application to organize daily life modules.
-Currently, the application only manage "Money" module.
+Currently, the application only manage "Money Manager" module.

+## Install

+- Download the apk file from the link: https://github.com/ColorlessCoder/Organizer/tree/master/app/release
+- Install the app giving trusted source permission

-## Money Module
+## Money Manager

 Soul purpose of this module is to keep track of daily expenses and balance.
 ### Account: